Nino Castelnuovo: Career

 After the box-office failures Un mondo nuovo (1966), directed by Vittorio De Sica, and The Reward, directed by Serge Bourguignon, – he gained notice as an actor in Italy because of his role of Renzo in the television mini-series I promessi sposi (1967).

 He also starred alongside an international cast in The Five Man Army (1969), directed by Don Taylor, as a Mexican revolutionary, and as Armand in Camille 2000 (1969), directed by Radley Metzger.

 From then on, Castelnuovo was featured primarily on television serials around Europe, where he portrayed numerous parts.
 He appeared as the athletically sound spokesman for the corn oil company Cuore from 1977 to 1982.

 Castelnuovo also appeared briefly as D'Agostino in The English Patient (1996), and he continued to be active on the Italian theatre stage.
 In 2002, he starred in a production of the 1931 comedy play The Front Page (Italian title, Prima Pagina).

-He appeared as Kenny Butler in the 2016 The Legacy Run with sport personalities Daniela Scalia, Luca Tramontin, Marco Baron, Flavien Conne, Ivan Asic, and Stefania Bianchini.
+In 2016 he appeared as Kenny Butler in The Legacy Run.